barumau/pandunia/eng/109_jumlabina.md

 – You can eat vegetables. (ability)
 **tu mus yam yo fite.**
 – You must eat vegetables. (obligation)

-### Marking sentence elements

-Sentence elements can consist of more than one word.
-Subject and object can be noun phrases that consist of many words, and there can be a series of verbs (i.e. a serial verb) instead of a singular verb.
-In such cases the boundaries between the sentence elements can become doubtful.

-**xiu baku meme vol xuru yam hau seng cau.**
-– Little white sheep want to start to eat good fresh grass.

-Boundaries between sentence elements can be marked with little words, like **ya**
-'do',
-**un**
-'a, one',
-**ye**
-'this or these',
-**vo**
-'that or those over there',
-**la**
-'that or those', and
-**yo**
-'some'.

-**la xiu baku meme *ya* vol xuru yam *la* hau seng cau.**
-– The little white sheep want to start to eat that good fresh grass.

 ## Changing the focus